Debating the dangers of rewards

 The theory is appealing as our common sense ideas of what motivates people suggests that systematic rewards will have a positive effect upon people’s behaviour.

 However, what you may be looking to implement is a way of working that involves encouragement and sincere praise that recognises and acknowledges appropriate behaviours.
-Have a read of this short article by Alfie Kohn to see if his beliefs resonate with you.
+Have a read of these two short articles by Alfie Kohn:

 Consider the pros and cons of choosing to give students either rewards or recognition.
 Are there any situations in which recognition would be better than rewards?